aimms/how-to/Articles/598/598-datalake-tools.rst

 The `Data Exchange Library <https://documentation.aimms.com/dataexchange/api.html#data-lake-storage-file-systems>`__ offers functions to easily interact with the ADLS.

-This toolkit offers you the possibility to easily create both Account SAS token and Container SAS Token, which is needed for authentication if you want to access the ADLS from an external source.
+This toolkit offers you the possibility to easily create both Account SAS Token and Container SAS Token, which is needed for authentication if you want to access the ADLS from an external source.

 Instructions
 -------------